gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 project, it is possible to recognize that the charge of irrationality is not founded" (2013: 125).

+However, Parsons argues that Shackle himself, "Despite acknowledging the limitations of reason... attempts to intellectualizes [sic] our awareness of succession [and] places a considerable burden on individual cognitive abilities" (2013: 140).

 ## Conclusion

 During the twentieth century, neoclassical economics became one of the advanced